timschneeb/GalaxyBudsFirmwareExtractor/README.md

 Utility to extract firmware update packages for Galaxy Buds devices into raw firmware binaries and built-in mp3 audio resources.

+An official firmware image is required.
+You can pull one directly from Samsung's FOTA servers.

 Sample output:
 ```
 Analysing binary...